← Blog13 May 20266 min readHiring

 A $200/hr senior US developer bills $8,000–$12,000 across 6 weeks for a landing page.
 A remote studio ships the same scope for $260 in 10 days.
 Here's the trade-off, honestly.

-What you get from the $200/hr developer
+What you actually get from a $200/hr US developer

-Honest math: $200/hr × 40 hours = $8,000 for one landing page.
-Remote studio flat fee: $260.
+Honest math for one landing page: $200/hr × 35–50 actual hours = $7,000–$10,000 with a US developer.
+Remote 10-day studio flat fee: $120.
 Same Lighthouse scores.
-4x faster ship.
-The savings are real, not a corner-cut.
+4× faster ship.
+The savings are real, not a corner-cut — they come from operating model differences, not quality differences.

 When the $200/hr dev still wins

-The split-the-stack play
+The split-the-stack play (what most of our customers do)

 Common questions